aliharbaji/Zoom-Auto-Joiner/README.md

 P.S:

-If a specific meeting doesn't have a password,leave the password cell empty.
+If a specific meeting doesn't have a password, leave the password cell empty.

 ### 💻 Requirements: